The Host of I’ll Call You Right Back Podcast Talks About His Interests

 Chad: It’s a waste of money, dude.
 It’s like you’re paying $15,000 for a party for other people.
 It’s fucking insane.
 I don’t even remember my wedding.
 I didn’t even drink.
 I don’t drink.
 It was a blur the whole night.

-ITR: What about it made it a blur?
+ITR: What about it was a blur?